Eppasrikanth57/Design-and-Prototyping-of-Soft-Robot-Arm-for-Safe-and-Contact-Rich-Human-Robot-Collaboration/README.md

 🧩 CAD and STL Files

-3D CAD files/: Inventor models for soft arm prototypes, vacuum connectors, mounts, and baffles.
+3D CAD files/: Solidworks models for soft arm prototypes, vacuum connectors, mounts, and baffles.

 STL/: Printable versions of structural and interface components for 3D printing.